ShmuelRonen/ComfyUI-UNO-Wrapper/README.md

 2. Each reference image will influence different aspects of the generated output
 3. Use a descriptive prompt to guide how the references are combined

+### Using Custom LoRAs

+With the new user LoRA support, you can now apply any LoRA from your ComfyUI installation:

+1. Place your LoRA files (.safetensors, .pt, .pth, or .ckpt) in your ComfyUI's `models/loras` directory
+2. In the UNO Model Loader node, select the desired LoRA from the "user_lora" dropdown
+3. Adjust the "lora_strength" slider to control how strongly the LoRA affects the generated images
+   - 0.0 = No effect from the LoRA
+   - 1.0 = Maximum effect from the LoRA

+This allows you to combine UNO's powerful reference-based generation with custom styles from your LoRA collection.

 ![teaser](https://github.com/user-attachments/assets/c1a4d514-35ed-4208-bc81-ec26298dd8c5)